 Every leader of leaders should have chiseled abs and stunning features.
 I’m just messing, but seriously.
 I think on the flip-side or in complementing coaching we must lead by example.
 Our kids aren’t the only ones that watch what we do or the choices we make.
 In fact, sometimes the leaders we lead are more influenced by us than the kids are.
 They often take their leadership cues from us.
 I was talking with a missionary this past Sunday telling him about the various resources I was looking at for our youth ministry and staff, and he said, “Well, whatever resources or curriculum you decide on, just remember that your life is the real curriculum teaching these kids and staff.”
 Wow.

-Thanks to Matt Murphy, Rusty and Micah for these additional thoughts!
+Thanks to Matt Murphy, Rusty and Micah for these additional thoughts on Church Leadership Roles and Responsibilities!